 The Springs Are Broken

-If the garage door won?t open and you know your transmitters are working, it?s possible that you have a broken torsion spring.
+If the garage door won’t open and you know the transmitters are working, it’s possible that you have a broken torsion spring.
 Depending on the type of door, you may have one or two torsion springs.
-If either spring is broken, this is the time to call a professional to help you out.
-Do not try to open the door until you?ve had a garage door repair professional inspect and replace the springs.
+If either spring is broken, this is the time to call a professional.
+Do not try to open the door until you have had a garage door repair professional inspect and replace the springs.

 If your garage door track has somehow gotten out of alignment, this can be a serious issue.
 Once again, do not open or close the garage door without calling a repairman to inspect and repair the door.

-A quick way to determine if the track is out of alignment is to look at the rails and see if there is a gap between the rollers on the door and the rail, or if you can see bends in the rails.
+A quick way to determine if the track is out of alignment is to look at the rails.
+If there is a gap between the rollers on the door and the rail, or if you can see bends in the rails, you have a problem.
 This could become a dangerous situation and should be resolved immediately.

 Transmitters Are Not Functioning Properly

-Especially if you are using a universal remote, it is possible that your transmitters are not working the way they should.
-You should consult the owners manual on the universal remote and determine how to reset your transmitter?s frequency to make sure it is still communicating with the opener inside the garage.
+If you are using a universal remote, it is possible that the transmitters are not working properly.
+You should consult the owners manual on the universal remote.
+The manual will tell you how to reset your transmitter’s frequency to make sure it is still communicating with the opener inside the garage.